Appleton & Co

 The Appleton's Business Expanding

 Richard Appleton took over the photographic department of Percy Lund and Co in 1896.
-The book 'British Cameras' by Channing and Dunn also refers to this and says that " In August 1896 they disposed of their camera department to R J Appleton" .A considerable amount of material on Percy Lund & Co is held by the West Yorkshire Archives in Bradford.
+The book 'British Cameras' by Channing and Dunn refers to this and says that " In August 1896 they disposed of their camera department to R J Appleton" .A considerable amount of material on Percy Lund & Co is held by the West Yorkshire Archives in Bradford.
 It does seem that prior to the takeover the two companies had a working relationship.
-The Appletons were in 1892 stockists of the Practical Photographer, a publication produced and edited by Percy Lund.
+The Appletons were in 1892 stockists of the Practical Photographer, a publication produced by Percy Lund.
 At the time Appletons were also operating from an address in 11, Leeds Road Bradford.
 In an advertisement in the Practical Photographer in July 1891 Statuesque Tissues was being advertised, this was used in the production of Carte de Visites and Cabinet cards to protect the finished image.
 Only Appleton, Percy Lund and Fallowfields of London are shown as wholesale stockists of this product.
-The example shown here was originally attached to a Carte De Visite by Edwards of Hull.
+A sample box of Japanese Art Tissues is shown here along with a sample sheet of designs.
+There were dozens of designs for the photographer to choose from.

 Percy Lund & Co were printers and dealers in photographic equipment with branches in Bradford and London, The company produced many books and magazines including the Junior and Practical Photographer magazines, they also produced the St John Camera. .
 Prior to this in April 1886 production of the The Photographer’s World began, the only trade journal for photographers.
 Over 5,000 copies were sent gratis as Percy would say to photographers and photographic material dealers all around the world.
 The first edition was published in April 1886 and from then on the 15th of every month.
 They were filled with advertising from companies such as Elliot and Fry, Morgan & Kidd, The Britannia Works Co, Marion & Co and Spicer Brothers amongst many others.
 The advertising was looked after by Parry and Crawford of Fleet Street.
 Articles were also included along with information on the latest patents.
 Percy ran a competition where he awarded medals for the best photos, a competition judged by Henry Peach Robinson and Valentine Blanchard.
 He requested in his column ‘Cabinets if Possible’ for a cabinet sized portrait of the Photographers themselves to be sent to him so he could produce the Photographers World Album.
 Each card would need to have the photographers name, address and date on it.
 By December 1887 one hundred and thirty portraits had been received.
 Further investigation is required to determine if this album was ever produced and the whereabouts of the album.
 Included in some issues were supplement illustrations and Percy would slip in the odd business card and envelope with his advertising on it.
 Percy's interest in Photography and Magic Lantern slides also got him involved in local camera clubs where he gave presentations supported by the use of his Magic Lantern Slides.
 In 1899 Percy Lund became President of the Bradford Photographic Society with Richard James Appleton and Alex Keighley Vice presidents.
 Percy was also president of the Yorkshire Photographic Union (YPU) from 1899 to 1903.
 In fact the Bradford Photographic Society still remembers Percy Lund by presenting an award each year, the Percy Lund Rose Bowl.
 The connection between Richard James Appleton, Percy Lund and Alex Keighley is an important one and it is investigated further in the article on Percy Lund.